Kabukiza in Tokyo: Matcha Experience and Ticket Guide

-The reason I went to Kabukiza Tower was to take an exam related to bookkeeping.
+On this day, I went to Kabukiza Tower to take an exam related to bookkeeping.
 Kabukiza Tower, built in 2013 along with the rebuilding of the Kabukiza Theater due to its aging structure, is a large office building that also houses a venue for certification exams.
 That is why I chose this venue, thinking I could have something delicious after the exam.

 Kabuki began in Kyoto in the early 1600s, around the same time opera was born in Europe.
 In 1624, the first Nakamuraza theater was established in Edo (present-day Tokyo), making Kabuki a popular form of entertainment in the city.